It’s 11:00 PM. Your Chemistry textbook is open to page 342, but your eyes are glued to a video of a cat doing a backflip. Sound familiar?

 Active Recall: The Natural Antidote to Boredom

 Why do we get distracted?
 Usually, it's because we're bored.
-Passive reading—just staring at a textbook—is a low-energy activity that invites your mind to wander.
-Active recall, however, forces you to focus.
+Passive reading, such as just staring at a textbook, is a low-energy activity that invites your mind to wander.
+Active recall forces you to focus.
 It’s hard to think about Twitter when you’re struggling to remember the Krebs cycle.

 Whether you use the Blurting Method (writing everything you remember on a blank page) or the Feynman Technique (explaining a concept like you're talking to a five-year-old), you are using Deep Work strategies that make distraction nearly impossible.
 You can't "half-way" do active recall.
 For more student-tested advice, the Digital Minimalism community is a great place to see how others are cutting the cord.